cosovanalex/doggo-app/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeatureName`)
 5. Open a Pull Request

-For detailed information on the project structure and coding guidelines, please refer to the `CONTRIBUTING.md` file in the repository.